Study Abroad Opportunities for non-language students

 Some exchanges are also open to a range of subject areas.

-Unfortunately some students will find that, due to their particular subject combinations, there may be few options available to them.
+Unfortunately some Joint Honours students will find that, due to their particular subject combinations, there may be few (or no) study abroad options available to them.

 BA Government students are also eligible to apply for relevant Erasmus exchange places but they may only go on study abroad in Semester 2 of their Third Year.
 They should attend the information session and follow the same application procedure as Joint Honours students.

-BA Joint Honours, BA Government, BSc Psychology and BA English & Creative Writing students are eligible to apply for exchange places in the United States and Hong Kong.
-They should attend the information session and follow the same application procedure as Joint Honours students.
+BA Joint Honours, BA Government, BSc Psychology and BA English & Creative Writing students are eligible to apply for exchange places in non-EU destinations.
+They should attend the information session and follow the same application procedure.

 Please note once again that the number of exchange places is very limited and the process will always be highly competitive, with the award of places depending on academic performance and the quality of applications.